kolchyk/DarnitsaCashBot/prd.md

 - **Observability Stack**: Centralized logging, metrics, and alerting (e.g., ELK + Prometheus) with correlation IDs.

 ## 8. Functional Requirements

+Requirements below describe only what is necessary to ingest one receipt, judge it, and pay it out.
+Any bullet explicitly marked "Phase 2" or "future" documents ideas for later without expanding the MVP scope.

 ### 8.1 Telegram Bot
 - Supports Ukrainian and Russian localization (system default Ukrainian, fallback Russian, English optional later).